3-dimensional drone/UAS & operator detection, geolocation and alerts

-Commercial drones have many positive and legitimate uses, but there are increasing concerns that drones are being used for illegal and dangerous activities.
-Flying too close to passenger aircraft, smuggling drugs and weapons into prisons, privacy concerns, weaponized drones.
-The list is growing daily as are the incidents.
+Drones and UAS (Unmanned Aircraft Systems) have many positive and legitimate uses but there are increasing concerns that drones are being used for illegal and dangerous activities: flying too close to passenger aircraft, smuggling drugs/weapons into prisons, privacy concerns and even weaponized drones.
+The list grows daily, as do the incidents.

 How RF spectrum monitoring can help